 Historically, farmland has provided opportunities for investors to make returns through cash flow and capital gains through appreciation of the value of the land over time.
-The graphic below shows the decade over decade increase in the value of U.S. farm real estate.
+The USDA's Economic Research Service compiled data over 30 years to reveal the decade over decade increase in the value of U.S. farm real estate shown in the graphic below.